 Eclectic Witchcraft is also another prevalent type of witchcraft.
 An eclectic witch is someone who enjoys identifying what beliefs and ideas make sense to them.
 They believe this will ebb and flow throughout their lifetime and are happy to adapt their practice throughout their practice.

 Eclectic is a term derived from a Greek verb that means “to select,” It was first given to philosophers who were not dedicated to a particular path or field of study.

 Simply put, these types of witches integrate many different magical techniques and utilize those they connect with most.

 - You love giving yourself the freedom to only do what brings you joy and believe this enhances your practice

 - Integrate traditions and rituals from a variety of magical techniques and work with a diverse set of beliefs, customs, and ideas.

-- Enjoy flexibility and being able to focus on what works best for you as you evolve in your spirituality
+- Flexibility and being able to focus on what works best for you as you evolve in your spirituality

-- Mildly object putting a label on your witchcraft
+- Mildly object to putting a label on your witchcraft

 - You enjoy incorporating a variety of healing techniques for different illnesses

 Ideas to Incorporate Eclectic Witchcraft into your Spiritual Practice:

 - Study history, traditions, gods, and goddesses that you find fascinating and incorporate that knowledge into your practice